Dudley H.A. Wright II (Chair)

 Seat 21: ODPS Appointment

-Geoff most recently served as a process-improvement and special projects leader for the Ohio Department of Public Safety, and previously served as the media relations director of the Department.
-Geoff has served as a deputy inspector general, investigating waste, fraud, and abuse in state agencies with the Ohio Inspector General’s Office.
-Prior to his state service, he worked as a newspaper reporter for 16 years in Florida and Ohio, most recently at The Columbus Dispatch.
-He received his Bachelor degree in journalism from Ohio University.
+Geoff has served in various roles for the Department, including as executive director of Private Investigator Security Guard Services, which licenses and regulates security and private investigation companies, and as media relations director.
+Previously, he worked as a deputy inspector general, investigating waste, fraud, and abuse in state agencies with the Ohio Inspector General’s Office.
+Prior to his state service, Geoff was a newspaper reporter for 16 years in Florida and Ohio, most recently at The Columbus Dispatch.
+He received his bachelor’s degree in journalism from Ohio University.

 State Medical Director